YUNI0107/Basic_TipTap_Editor/README.md

 ## Javascript Tiptap Editor By Javascript

-This is a project use [Tiptap Editor](https://tiptap.dev/) to create a text editor with some of feature applied by Tiptap and some custom component.
+This is a project use [Tiptap Editor](https://tiptap.dev/) to create a text editor with some of feature provided by Tiptap and some custom component.
 After create your article, you can download the PDF.

 ### Feature 🍊